UBC-Ford-lab/ct_literature_maps/README.md

 This is an interactive tool for exploring the research landscape of AI methods applied to CT image reconstruction — sparse-view, limited-angle, low-dose denoising, super-resolution, and the deep learning foundations behind them.

-There are two views and one tool:
+There are three views and one tool:

 ### Semantic Map